tldr-pages/tldr/pages/common/dolt-checkout.md

 `dolt checkout -b {{branch_name}}`

-- Create new branch with the specified commit as the latest, and switch to it:
+- Create new branch based on a specified commit and switch to it:

 `dolt checkout -b {{branch_name}} {{commit}}`